hassan-anees/hassananees/src/content/posts/book-review-how-to-take-smart-notes-by-sonke-ahrens.md

 ---
 ### The Book at a High-Level

-*   Motivation for learning drops dead when people are not in control of the direction of learning and fail to make connections to existing knowledge.
+*   Motivation for learning drops dead when people are not in control of their direction of learning.

 *   The benefit of writing above all else is that it's the best tool for learning and generating insights worth sharing.

-*   Ideas should be developed from the bottom-up instead of top-down.
+*   Ideas should be developed from the bottom-up instead of top-down

 ### Book Impressions

 How to Take Smart Notes by Sönke Ahrens was a fun read worth sharing.
-The book is a great primer on Zettelkastens, but it truly shines when describing how critical writing is when it comes to learning.
+The book is a great primer on Zettelkastens, but it truly shines when describing the importance of writing when it comes to learning.

 The book describes how you can use a Zettelkastens to facilitate learning.
 A Zettelkasten is a note taking methodology. **Zettel** refers to a slip of paper (a note) and **kasten** meaning a catalog or box.
 When combined, it roughly translates to slip-box.